Frizlab/CrossShader/readme.md

 # 🖼️ To build your Visual Studio solution on Windows x64
 cmake . -B build/vs -A x64

-# 🍎 To build your XCode project on Mac OS
+# 🍎 To build your Xcode project on Mac OS
 cmake .. -B build/xcode -G Xcode

 # 🐧 To build your MakeFile on Linux